kazezakimiyu/lab-pascal-triangle-dp/README.md

 👉🏽 **Task**: Discuss the following together:
 * What is the Big O for each version, and
 * What are observations about the code?
-  * For example, why use unsigned long long -what does that even mean!?
+  * For example, why use uint64 -what does that even mean!?
   * Why use typedef?
 * You can also look up solutions online (there are a plenty of them) and discuss what you find.